 I’ve yet to mention all the instant cameras, disposables and lenses created since 2015 and won’t link to them here, as they’re easy enough to find with a bit of Googling.
 Here’s what’s covered in this article:

 Please don’t color me a fanboy.
-In the interests of openness, yes, I have one of Lomo’s 110 fish eye cameras, their DIY SLR and I brassed up a Nikon FT3 as a birthday gift for a friend, so it would match his shiny brass Petzval lens.
+In the interests of openness, I have one of Lomo’s 110 fish eye cameras, their DIY SLR and I brassed up a Nikon FT3 as a birthday gift for a friend, so it would match his shiny brass Petzval lens.
+Behold the Brassterd™!

 Fighting the fight

 Can we say that anyone else is out there fighting the good fight as hard as these guys?
-Sure, some of their older (film stocks are no longer available and their prices can be a little on the premium side but I can’t name anyone else whole has done as much for getting film back out into the public consciousness, or has been responsible for as much growth in second user cameras and expired film sales (search eBay for Lomo).
+Sure, some of their older (film stocks are no longer available and their prices can be a little on the premium side but at the time of writing in 2015, I can’t name anyone else whole has done as much for getting film back out into the public consciousness, or has been responsible for as much growth in second user cameras and expired film sales (search eBay for Lomo).

 Rant ends, review begins